RavenAyn/Project-Medusa/README.md

 ### [Python](https://ravenayn.github.io/Project-Medusa/Python)

 This should end up being where I keep my notes and some code regarding python.
 There's a fucktonne I don't know and I hope to make that fucktonne an fuckgram, or perhaps even a fuckmiligram.

+So for now I'm going to start adding notes here that I haven't yet created a page for.
+It's really rough and just for me don't judge me.

+So note number one, on how python links data types.
+So for integers, floats and strings, if you state a = b, and then change either of those values, the other will be unaffected.
+However for lists and arrays (and probably anything more complex than a point value) if you have listA = listB they are fucking married, you change something in listB then listA will change too.
+To get a new object(list for this example) and you have listA already defined, go listB=list(listA)

 ### [Java](https://ravenayn.github.io/Project-Medusa/Java)